What is BRCA?

 Can I be tested?

-If either of your parents have the gene mutation, or if there is a strong family history of associated cancers, then Y-e-s!
-If you have a living relative with an associated cancer, they will want to test them first.
+If either of your parents have the gene mutation then Y-e-s!
+If there is a BRCA family history but your parents have not been tested, it is still worth seeking a referral to genetics if you would like to discuss this.
+If you have a personal history of BRCA associated cancer, and/or there is a strong family history of associated cancers, speak to your GP to see if you may be eligible for testing, or a referral to genetics.
+If you have not had cancer, and have a living relative with an associated cancer, generally they will want to test them first.
+On the NHS, there are criteria which must be met to qualify for BRCA testing.
 Talk to your GP initially for a referral.

 The Eve Appeal have produced this super document which tells you ALL about testing.